Deployment Artifacts

-An installation artifact is the deployable output of the packaging build process — a self-contained ZIP archive containing exactly the configuration items to be installed, with the diff against the target environment pre-computed at creation time.
+A deployment artifact is the deployable output of the packaging build process — a self-contained ZIP archive ready for review, publishing, and deployment.

 Artifacts are build outputs, not source.
 They live in a non-versioned directory (typically build/) and should be added to .gitignore.